gdjohnson/TK19/concepts/opticratics.md

 ## Opticratics and positive feedback loops

 Mary Jackalope: "When people are thin slicing you, you need to optimize for the thin slice that they get to take."
 To say that society is opticratic is not merely to say that individuals both judge based on, and actively fabricate, representations.
 It's also to say that they optimize toward representations, putting asymmetrical time and energy into publicly visible achievements.
 It is to say that there are positive feedback loops of prestige and image, where individuals make judgments predicated on (their impression of) other individuals' judgments, which can be kickstarted by the appropriate myths.
 Individuals predicate their behavior, and perceptions, on others' perceptions (see e.g. the famous Asch conformity experiments, in which confederates strongly affected the assessments of experimental subjects w/r/t the length of various reference lines).
-Thus, by manufacturing an appearance of popularity, success, or positive reputation, one can, [[hyperstition|hyperstitionally]], bring this appearance to life:
+Thus, by manufacturing an appearance of popularity, success, or positive reputation, one can, [[magic|hyperstitionally]], bring this appearance to life:

 > In 1995, management gurus Michael Treacy and Fred Wiersema secretly purchased 50,000 copies of their business strategy book _The Discipline of Market Leaders_ from stores across the nation.
 The stores they purchased from just happened to be the ones whose sales are monitored to select books from the _New York Times_ bestseller list.
 Despite mediocre reviews, their book made the bestseller list.
 Subsequently, the book sold well enough to continue as a bestseller without further demand intervention by the authors.
 (Bikhchandani, Hirschleifer, Welch 1998: "Learning from the Behavior of Others")